mafleming/HP48RamCard/README.md

 the battery.
 The holder top presents a possibility of a short, so it is advised to cover it with a strong adhesive tape or contact sheet.
-Better yet, remove the chrome coating from the top with rough sandpaper prior to soldering the holder to the board, then coat with paint or nail polish.
+Better yet, remove the chrome coating from the top with rough sandpaper prior to soldering the holder to the board, then coat with paint or nail polish after the soldering operation.

 To insure the card contacts are pressed firmly against the card connector contacts in a calculator, attach a strip of 0.8mm (1/32") thick plastic